Rockfish Gap: Railroad, highway crossings

 In the early 20th century, a road which was designated U.S. Route 250 in 1935 was built across the gap.
 In 1972 and 1973, sections of the new Interstate 64 were completed across Afton Mountain at Rockfish Gap.

 Fog, hazardous driving conditions

-Rockfish Gap has been the site of several large multiple vehicle collisions on Interstate 64 during fog conditions on Afton Mountain, which peaks at about 1,915 feet above sea level.
-In April 1992, there were 2 fatalities in a 60-car pileup.
+Rockfish Gap has been the site of several large multiple-vehicle collisions on Interstate 64 during foggy conditions on Afton Mountain, which peaks at about 1,915 feet above sea level.
+In April 1992, there were two fatalities in a 60-car pileup.
 In late April 1998, another wreck involving 65 cars sent 40 people to area hospitals.
 Less than three weeks later, there was another 18-car crash.
 Fog was a factor in all three incidents.

 Motorists approaching from lower elevations sometimes suddenly encounter a dense fog as they approach the summit of the gap.
 A lighting system within the pavement to help designate lanes automatically activated by fog sensors was installed by the Virginia Department of Transportation (VDOT) to improve safety during such weather conditions.